September is Gynecologic Cancers Awareness Month

 Cervical Cancer

-According to the World Health Organization, infection of the cervix with human papillomavirus (HPV) is almost always the cause of cervical cancer.
+According to the World Health Organization, infection of the cervix (the lower, narrow part of the uterus) with human papillomavirus (HPV) is almost always the cause of cervical cancer.
 Consequently, vaccination against HPV and regular screening for HPV infection are highly effective ways to prevent cervical cancer.

 Ovarian Cancer